Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Another advantage is that the entire mass will be gone, which is good if it was impairing movement or bothering the dog.
 The main disadvantage is that it's the most invasive option and the dog will be under total anesthesia.
 Since the operating vet doesn't know what the lump is, he may be removing something benign.

 Of course, there are no black-and-white rules when it comes to the best method for diagnosis.
-Depending on where the lump is, its size, and appearance, the vet may take a more conservative or drastic approach.
+Depending on where the lump is, its size, and its appearance, the vet may take a more conservative or drastic approach.

 Treating a sebaceous cyst is not easy.
 If you try a home treatment, you may not have much luck as the underlying issue often remains.